|Job Title:||Non-Executive Director|

 - Succession Planning

 - Change Management

-- Role 1: Finance - The ideal candidate will have a background in a large charity or non-profit organisation, with experience of succession planning, managing business growth and with demonstrable skills in the area of finance and financial strategy.
-This may be in a commercial, retail or industry setting, demonstrating evidence of growing a business, chain of businesses or franchises, as well as experience of head office and organisational development, including driving up business efficiency in central services.
+- Role 1: Finance - The ideal candidate will have experience of succession planning, managing business growth and with demonstrable skills in the area of finance and financial strategy.
+This may be in a non-profit making, commercial, retail or industry setting, demonstrating evidence of growing a business, a chain of businesses or franchises, as well as experience of head office or organisational development, including driving business efficiency in central services.

 6 hours /month minimum.

 Trust board meetings are held at Mary Astell Academy, Linhope Road, Newcastle Upon Tyne NE5 2LW